p-ranav/iris/README.md

 }
 ```

-Noice that the component is stopped after 6 seconds. `component.stop()` stops the task schedule from further processing tasks.
+Noice that the component is stopped after 6 seconds - `component.stop()` stops the task scheduler from further processing tasks.
 Here's the console output when running this component:

 ```bash
 $ ./oneshot_timers